nobeans/gircbot-sample/README.md

 return null
 ```

-You can run this reactor when you send a message on IRC like "gircbot hello" with your bot name.
+You can run this reactor when you send a message on IRC like 'gircbot hello' with your bot name.

 UserScriptJob